 For the most part I think everyone just wore their normal clothes from home, while being sure to dress conservatively in the smaller villages.
 I found wearing layers helpful, as often the mornings would be cool but the afternoons really hot, and I tended to stick to lighter colors to keep me cooler under the sun.

-As my flights included checked luggage, I went ahead and brought my Deuter backpack (I could have used a smaller bag, but I just love that backpack) and I used my Patagonia daypack for my hand luggage.
+As my flights included checked luggage, I went ahead and brought my medium size Deuter backpack (I could have used a smaller bag, but I just love that backpack) and I used my Burton daypack for my hand luggage.

 2 pairs of trousers blue jeans + loose cotton trousers